aarondill/awesome/README.md

 ### 5) Read the documentation

-The documentation live within the source code.
+The documentation lives within the source code.

 The project is split in functional directories and in each of them there is a readme where you can get additional information about the them.